zed-industries/docs/general/assistant-panel.md

 # Assistant Panel

-The assistant panel provides you with a way of interacting with OpenAI's large language models.
-The assistant is good for all sorts of tasks, such as generating code, asking questions about existing code, and even writing plaintext, such as for emails, documentation.
-Open the assistant panel by toggling the right dock via the `workspace: toggle right toggle` action in the command palette (`cmd-shift-p`).
+The assistant panel provides you with a way to interact with OpenAI's large language models.
+The assistant is good for various tasks, such as generating code, asking questions about existing code, and even writing plaintext, such as emails and documentation.
+To open the assistant panel, toggle the right dock by using the `workspace: toggle right dock` action in the command palette (`cmd-shift-p`).

 *Note: A default binding can be set to toggle the right dock via the settings.*